Khaula-Arbab/git-practice/README.md

 # git-practice
-learning how to work on git hub.
+Learning how to work on github.
 <br>
 Author - Khaula Arbab